Fusion Rollup

 | Permissioned Besu | 0x9d2… USDC | 0xUSDCRollup… (same rollup contract) |

 Withdrawals are similarly flexible, a unified rollup balance can be withdrawn back to any of the source L1s for which the user is allowlisted, regardless of which DLT network the deposit originated on.
-This is what powers the "Unify" primitive in section 8.1.
+This is what powers the "Unify" primitive in section 8.1 — What you can do with Fusion.

 Info, Per-deployment mappingsWhich assets are unified, and which mappings each rollup deployment exposes, is environment-specific.
 The authoritative list comes from